Professor and Director of Graduate Studies

 - Foundations in Criminology

 - 2015.
 Presser, Lois, and Sveinung Sandberg (Eds.).
-Narrative Criminology.
-New York: New York University Press.
+Narrative Criminology: Understanding Stories of Crime.
+New York and London: New York University Press.

 - 2014.
 Rahim Manji, Presser, Lois, and Leigh T. Dickey .
 "Passivity, Harm, and Injustice."
 Contemporary Justice Review 17(1):47-62.